sdondley/ClimateChangeChat/notes/current-notes.md

 * resurrected old 2014 imac workhorse today
     * using it as a second machine/slash 3rd monitor
     * I now have 3 monitors again
-        * I now have 33,523,200 pixels at my command.
-Way bigger than Putin's army.
+        * I now have 33,523,200 pixels at my command
+            * way bigger than Putin's army
         * 2 5K monitors and an old thunderbolt display
         * you can never have enough screen real estate
     * it's actually pretty snappy